Kaapvaal Craton

 The pink figure shows the land of the Kaapvaal Craton in the present day.

-The Kaapvaal Craton (centred on the Limpopo Province in South Africa), along with the Pilbara Craton of Western Australia, are the only remaining areas of pristine 3.6–2.5 Ga (billion years ago) crust on Earth.
-Similarities of rock records from both these cratons, especially of the overlying late Archean sequences, suggest that they were once part of the Vaalbara supercontinent.
+The Kaapvaal Craton is an Archean cratonic block in southern Africa and one of the world's oldest well-preserved fragments of continental crust.
+Geochronological evidence indicates that it assembled episodically between about 3.5 and 2.5 billion years ago through magmatic-arc development, accretion and the amalgamation of several crustal domains.

+Similarities between late-Archean successions on the Kaapvaal and Pilbara Cratons led to the hypothesis that they once formed the proposed Vaalbara supercontinent, although the reconstruction remains debated.

 Description

 The Kaapvaal Craton covers an area of approximately 1200000 km2 and is joined to the Zimbabwe Craton to the north by the Limpopo Belt.
 To the south and west, the Kaapvaal Craton is flanked by Proterozoic orogens, and to the east by the Lebombo monocline that contains Jurassic igneous rocks associated with the break-up of Gondwana.

-The Kaapvaal Craton formed and stabilised between 3.7 and 2.6 Ga by the emplacement of major granitoid batholiths that thickened and stabilised the continental crust during the early stages of an arc-related magmatism and sedimentation cycle.
-The craton is a mixture of early Archean (3.0–3.5 Ga) granite greenstone terranes and older tonalitic gneisses (ca. 3.6–3.7 Ga), intruded by a variety of granitic plutons (3.3–3.0 Ga).
-Subsequent evolution of the Kaapvaal Craton (3.0–2.7 Ga) is thought to be associated with continent–arc collision that caused an overlaying succession of basins filled with thick sequences of both volcanic and sedimentary rocks.
-This was then followed by episodic extension and rifting when the Gaborone–Kanye and Ventersdorp sequences were developed.
-Early Archean crust is well exposed only on the east side of the craton and comprises a collage of subdomains and crustal blocks characterised by distinctive igneous rocks and deformations.
+The exposed basement is a mosaic of granite–greenstone domains and older tonalitic gneisses.
+Crust-forming magmatism was episodic rather than uniform: different eastern, central, northern and western domains record distinct sequences of granitoid emplacement, greenstone-belt development and tectonic assembly.
+Much of the basement is concealed beneath younger Neoarchean and Paleoproterozoic volcanic and sedimentary successions.

 Late Archean metamorphism joined the Southern Marginal Zone of the Kaapvaal Craton to the Northern Marginal Zone of the Zimbabwe Craton approximately 2.8–2.5 Ga by the 250 km wide orogenic Limpopo Belt.
 The belt is an east-northeast trending zone of granulite facies tectonites that separates the granitoid-greenstone terranes of the Kaapvaal and Zimbabwe cratons.

+Post-Archean magmatism

+Stabilisation of the Archean crust did not end igneous activity.
+The craton was affected by several later events, including emplacement of the Bushveld Igneous Complex at about 2.05 billion years ago and Mesoproterozoic alkaline magmatism associated with the Pilanesberg Complex at about 1.4 billion years ago.
+The Pilanesberg Complex belongs to a wider province of smaller alkaline-silicate and carbonatite centres.
+Modern uranium–lead ages for many of its silicate rocks converge near 1.4 billion years, whereas the ages of some associated carbonatites are younger or less well constrained.